A close up of groom and bride holding hands with champagne on their wedding day

 4. CREATE A VISION BOARD

-Wicksteed suggests sharing a vision board with your planner and suppliers right from the start t to ensure you’re on the same page.
+Wicksteed suggests sharing a vision board with your planner and suppliers right from the start to ensure you’re on the same page.
 ‘Throughout the planning process, a Pinterest board (or something similar) can be a wonderful tool to collect creative ideas and develop a cohesive theme for the day.’
-This can come in many forms—digitally through an app like Milanote, with saved posts on Instagram or Pinterest, or a physical board or sketchbook.
-This will come in handy in discussions with wedding planners, photographers and stylists to show your wedding vision.
-Explore themes, colour schemes, and décor ideas.
-Pin your favourite details from the Real Wedding blogs or draw inspiration from our curated Pinterest boards.
+This can come in many forms — digitally through an app like Milanote, with saved posts on Instagram or Pinterest, or a physical board or sketchbook.
+This will come in handy in discussions with all your vendors, from photographers to florists, because the old saying is true: a picture can say a thousand words.

 BROWSE REAL WEDDINGS